junxit/us-congress-bills-114/bill.md

   >       - **(i)** provide eligible financial products or services;
   >       - **(ii)** are service providers to covered persons; and
   >       - **(iii)** use consumer financial products or services in financing the business activities of such concern.
-  >     - **(C)** *Additional considerations* In appointing members pursuant to subparagraph (A), the Director is encouraged to ensure the participation of minority- and women-owned small business concerns and their interests, without regard to party affiliation.
+  >     - **(C)** *Additional considerations* In appointing members pursuant to subparagraph (A), the Director shall include members representing minority-, women-, and veteran-owned small business concerns and their interests, without regard to party affiliation.
   >   - **(3)** *Meetings* The Small Business Advisory Board—
   >     - **(A)** shall meet from time to time at the call of the Director; and
   >     - **(B)** shall meet at least twice each year.
   > - **(b)** *Credit Union Advisory Council*
   >   - **(1)** *Establishment* The Director shall establish a Credit Union Advisory Council to advise and consult with the Bureau on consumer financial products or services that impact credit unions.
   >   - **(2)** *Membership* The Director shall appoint no fewer than 15 and no more than 20 members to the Credit Union Advisory Council.
-In appointing such members, the Director is encouraged to ensure the participation of credit unions predominantly serving traditionally underserved communities and populations and their interests, without regard to party affiliation.
+In appointing such members, the Director shall include members representing credit unions predominantly serving traditionally underserved communities and populations and their interests, without regard to party affiliation.
   >   - **(3)** *Meetings* The Credit Union Advisory Council—
   >     - **(A)** shall meet from time to time at the call of the Director; and
   >     - **(B)** shall meet at least twice each year.
   > - **(c)** *Community Bank Advisory Council*
   >   - **(1)** *Establishment* The Director shall establish a Community Bank Advisory Council to advise and consult with the Bureau on consumer financial products or services that impact community banks.
   >   - **(2)** *Membership* The Director shall appoint no fewer than 15 and no more than 20 members to the Community Bank Advisory Council.
-In appointing such members, the Director is encouraged to ensure the participation of community banks predominantly serving traditionally underserved communities and populations and their interests, without regard to party affiliation.
+In appointing such members, the Director shall include members representing community banks predominantly serving traditionally underserved communities and populations and their interests, without regard to party affiliation.
   >   - **(3)** *Meetings* The Community Bank Advisory Council—
   >     - **(A)** shall meet from time to time at the call of the Director; and
   >     - **(B)** shall meet at least twice each year.